-A night out relaxing with friends and having a few drinks can be the perfect way to unwind.
+A night out relaxing with friends or partying this Christmas can be the perfect way to unwind.
 Unfortunately, alcohol affects people in many different ways in terms of their capacity and reaction to various beverages.

 The fact is, alcohol is a key element in a large percentage of violent crime and anti-social behaviour incidents in Scotland.
 The available statistics indicate that over half of 'one punch' crimes are committed under the influence of drink.

 Alcohol related crimes range from relatively low level offences such as drunkenness, disorder and assault to serious crimes like domestic abuse, sexual offences and other violent crimes including serious assault, attempted murder, murder and robbery.
 Sadly, even a minor drunken scuffle can result in tragedy.

 During recent public surveys, violent crime was ranked as a key concern, placing it as one of Police Scotland's top priorities.
 As such, the One Punch Can Ruin Two Lives campaign has been introduced to raise awareness of the consequences that one punch can have on two people’s lives.

 Launching the campaign at The Garage in Glasgow, Assistant Chief Constable Mark Williams said, "Drinking too much can make you vulnerable and it increases your risk of becoming a victim of crime or getting into trouble.